 Amerant Bancorp Inc. Announces New Share Repurchase Program

-/EIN News/ -- CORAL GABLES, Fla., Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Amerant Bancorp Inc. (NASDAQ: AMTB) (the “Company” or “Amerant”) today announced that its Board of Directors authorized a new share repurchase program (the “New Repurchase Program”), pursuant to which the Company may purchase, from time to time, up to an aggregate amount of $25 million of its shares of Class A common stock.
+CORAL GABLES, Fla., Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Amerant Bancorp Inc. AMTB (the "Company" or "Amerant") today announced that its Board of Directors authorized a new share repurchase program (the "New Repurchase Program"), pursuant to which the Company may purchase, from time to time, up to an aggregate amount of $25 million of its shares of Class A common stock.
 The New Repurchase Program will be effective from January 1, 2023 until December 31, 2023.
 The Company will not, however, repurchase shares prior to the release of 4Q 2022 earnings in January 2023.

 Jerry Plush, Chairman and CEO, stated, "We are pleased to announce that our Board has authorized this new buyback program, as this will provide us with the flexibility to make prudent capital management decisions that we believe are in the best long-term interests of our shareholders.
 We believe having an authorization in place is an essential component of a capital management program to return value to shareholders, and we intend to opportunistically repurchase shares from time to time while preserving sufficient capital to support our future growth."